brisklabs/brisklabs-api-boilerplate/README.md

 # 🚀 Brisklabs API Boilerplate

-A clean and modular FastAPI boilerplate built with Python — designed for rapid backend development at **Brisklabs**.
+A clean and modular [FastAPI](https://fastapi.tiangolo.com) boilerplate built with Python, designed for rapid backend development at **Brisklabs**.

 ---